-Breastfeeding can be so rewarding, but the reality is that it's also hard work and it's insanely exhausting.
-It can seem almost impossible to get a break when you're consistently attached to a newborn who wants to sample the buffet all day (and all night).
+Breastfeeding can be so rewarding, but the reality is that it's also hard work and can be insanely exhausting.
+It seems almost impossible to get a break when you're consistently attached to a newborn who wants to sample the buffet all day (and all night).

 So, thank goodness for the bottle.
 The genius invention that gives a mama the ability to leave her child in another loving person's arms while she takes a much needed break, gets a little sleep, or finally goes to that long-overdue appointment.